 Since we are looking for small creatures, you will want to shoot macro on a muck dive.
 If you have a macro lens (either a prime lens or a wet lens) make sure to bring it and set it up before the dive.
 If you are shooting on a compact camera you can use the macro mode, which will allow you to get closer to your subject.

-In addition to that, a focus light (or in fact any dive light) can help you find and also light the subject.
+In addition to that, a focus light (or any dive light) can help you find and also light the subject.

 Approach and spatial awareness